ONLINE COUNSELLING & TRAUMA INFORMED THERAPY

 MANY OF THE CHALLENGES YOU EXPERIENCE NOW MAY HAVE BEGUN AS WAYS TO HELP YOU SURVIVE DIFFICULT TIMES.

 When the world once felt unpredictable or dangerous, staying constantly alert helped you survive.
 Anxiety and hypervigilance were ways of scanning for danger to keep you prepared and safe — even if now that level of watchfulness feels exhausting and unnecessary.
+If you're struggling with these feelings, consider exploring online counselling as a resource for support.

 As children, it can feel safer to believe “I’m the problem” than to face the terrifying idea that the people we depend on might be wrong or unsafe.
 Blaming yourself creates an illusion of control — if you are the bad one, maybe you can change and avoid more hurt.
 This self-criticism may once have helped you feel safer and more connected to caregivers, even if it feels painful now.